 The new drone also sports some improvements to file transferring making it easier to go from drone to phone, and an extra hue-changing light for, er… well, it’s fun to change the color using the remote.
 Perhaps the next update will bring a better reason?

-In terms of bank-for-buck this is a great drone – even before the newer Mini 2 arrived and pushed this into a few bargain sections, the Mavic Mini was a bargain.
+Even before the newer Mini 2 arrived and pushed this into a few bargain sections, the Mavic Mini was a bargain.
 It includes a proper camera with gimbal, altitude control, GPS, a remote controller, and subject-tracking QuickShots.
 Oh, and it cost less than a pair of batteries for the Inspire 2.
-Sure, the camera has smaller optics, but they can remain aloft longer for that Inspire too, need only one battery to do so, and (without feeling cheap) can actually serve as their own charger with nothing more than a USB socket.
+Sure, the camera has smaller optics, but it can remain aloft longer than the Inspire too, needs only one battery to do so, and (without feeling cheap) can actually serve as its own charger with nothing more than a USB socket.

-The 2.7K video is good quality, though the dynamic range could be better, but compared to some competitors in this price range DJI’s technology is ahead of the pack.
-A software update brought manual exposure (after a few months of auto only) bringing the camera up to at least interesting for people wanting to experiment with quality drones while keeping the budget reasonable.
+The 2.7K video matches an above average phone, though the dynamic range could be better.
+Compared to some competitors in this price range DJI’s technology is ahead of the pack.
+Manual exposure is an option too, making it at least interesting for people wanting to experiment with quality drones while keeping the budget reasonable.
 In essence, though, this is as easy to use as a flying phone camera, which works well so long as you’re in low wind and don’t stray too far.

 The Phantom’s chunky body isn’t as portable as the Mavic, but it’s stable and the system comes with a big, pro-feel controller.
 Back-packs are available for this size craft, too.
 That extra heft brings a camera that largely outperforms the Mavic 2 Pro, even without “Hasselblad” written on it.
 The main improvement is a mechanical shutter and generous buffer (it can manage a 14fps burst at 20 megapixels).
 Videographers may bemoan the 8-bit limit, but on the plus side the Phantom can capture 4K video ay 60fps, making for flawless slow-mo.
 The props now sport low-noise winglets and collision sensors that can be used by the AI to plot swooping flights.
 The chunky pro-sized controller has room for an iPad as monitor, so – while you can opt for a 5.5” built-in 1000-nit screen, you’re better off with a monitor hood and an iPad Mini.

 If the Mavic 2 Pro is a “creative compact,” this is a high-end DSLR.
-Unlike an SLR, though, the entire camera assembly is removable, so you can choose between the X5S 4K camera, similar to Phantom 4 Pro, or one of two interchangeable lens systems: Zenmuse X5S and X7, some with mechanical shutter.
-This means you can opt to fit, and remotely control, a Micro Four Thirds zoom lens over the X5S’s stunning sensor; Olympus do a great one.
+Unlike an SLR, though, the entire camera assembly is removable, so you can choose between the X45S 4K camera unit, or one of two interchangeable lens systems: Zenmuse X5S and X7.
+This means you can opt to fit, and remotely control, a Micro Four Thirds zoom lens over the X5S’s stunning sensor; Olympus do a great one, by the way.

 Found in DJI’s store, but not strictly their lineup (it’s under the Ryze brand), this compact drone nonetheless has much in common with its bigger brothers; it can hold position using downward visual sensors rather than GPS.
 It can also do stuff a Mavic Mini won’t: perform “8D” Stunts (flips in a number of directions), for example.
 The camera is built-in, so impressive software stabilization keeps the 720p video fairly stable; the signal is recoded on your phone (subject to signal errors) rather than an SD card, and there are a selection of social-friendly EZ Shots (a bit like QuickShots on DJI’s pricier drones).
 This isn’t a photographer’s drone though, it’s for fun – where it excels.
 It’ll also brighten up learning, with Scratch, a visual programming language, and a complete SDK.
 Also check out the cool-looking Marvel Iron Man version of this drone, that looks like it has come out of Tony Stark's labs.

-The same aircraft as the Tello – although with a cool partially transparent shell – but sold with a more sophisticated SDK (software development kit) that offers the chance to do more with the 14-core processor, chief among which is swarm flying.
-At present the Swift Playgrounds app allows the control of up to four aircraft at once – be your own wing commander!
-You’ll also find, in the box, mission pads which the drones can fly over; you can use these as hovering points for your swarm (recognised by the downward sensor).
-For less programmed flying, either Tello variant benefits from an optional game controller.
+The Tello EDU is the same aircraft – with a cool partially transparent shell – but sold with a more sophisticated SDK (software development kit) that offers the chance to do more with the 14-core processor, chief among which is swarm flying.
+Swift Playgrounds allows control of up to four aircraft at once – be your own wing commander!
+You’ll also find, in the box, mission pads which the drones can fly over & respond to via the optical flow sensor.